Dave Coulier: Reception

 Media coverage has attributed the blog's unchanging nature as reason for its popularity.
 BBC Trending featured the blog and said "It could be that in the constant chaos of social media, perhaps what sometimes people really need is just the same thing over and over again."
 The AV Club commented on the blog saying: "A port in a storm, The Same Picture Of Dave Coulier Every Day tumblr is perhaps the only consistent thing left in this tumultuous world."
 The Toronto Standard said, "In a world pervaded with financial uncertainty and intractable conflict, a little consistency is surely warranted, and an anonymous philanthropist has given us just that in blog form."

 Other outlets have noted the inherent humor of the blog.
-In reference to blog, the Mary Sue commented, "Either Tumblr must be crowned King of the Comedy-Based Internet, or it must be stopped.
+In reference to the blog, the Mary Sue commented, "Either Tumblr must be crowned King of the Comedy-Based Internet, or it must be stopped.
 It is difficult to tell which is the better option."
 The book Geek Lust says, "how long can this madness continue?"